KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PageReader by dgburr](https://github.com/dgburr/MMM-PageReader)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-pages by edward-shen](https://github.com/edward-shen/MMM-pages)